 In the same way that people can have sexual relations with a member of the same sex on a semi-regular basis and not identify themselves as Bi-sexual, I think people can have taken items from a workplace and not consider it stealing.
 With a sample size of just myself I can say that most of the people I have worked with at some point have taken something from the workplace and believe the actual number of people who have never taken anything from the workplace to be lower than the reported 34% of the poll, perhaps much lower.

 |National Retail Security Survey Report|

-The only way I could account for this higher than anticipated percentage would be to posits a persons belief in their own character.
-I can only speculate that people view themselves as honest people and to avoid cognitive dissonance they answer a poll question with the most honest way they could, admitting their past actions, but keeping their view of themselves as currently an honest person intact.
+The only way I could account for this higher than anticipated percentage would be to posit that a persons belief in their own character isn't dependant on past actions.
+This speculation means that people view themselves as honest people and to avoid cognitive dissonance they answer a poll question in the most honest way they could, admitting their past actions, but keeping their view of themselves as currently an honest person intact.

 This brings up the last group, who would never have stolen anything from the workplace, but, like my friend, would have said that they had stolen in the past.
 6 people for 4% would be in this extreme minority.
 They, like myself, would have witnessed almost everyone they know taking something from work in the past, and then thought that it didn't seem reasonable or likely that they hadn't taken something either.
 Worried about looking like a lair, they lie!
 They say they had stolen when they hadn't.

 These people understand the context, the overall goal to get the job, but they misidentify what the 'correct' answer is.
 They identify themselves as people who have never stolen from work (which as the sexual studies show may or may not be the case), but are willing to lie to get a job.